Welcome back to our ESL Around the World interview series! Today we’re going to learn about what it’s like teaching English in Kobe, Japan!

-I have taught in Sydney, Australia and in New York City, USA.
-I have also been an Assistant Director of Studies, teacher trainer, Center Director and Executive Director of language schools, both private and university-based.
+I have taught in Sydney, Australia, and in New York City, USA.
+My other positions include Assistant Director of Studies, teacher trainer, Center Director, and Executive Director of language schools, both private and university-based.

 What advice do you have for people considering moving abroad to teach English?

 Get a TESOL, TEFL, or CELTA certificate.
 Just because you are a native speaker of a language doesn’t mean you know anything about teaching.